 This volume describes the attempts of Krishna to bring about a peaceful settlement between the Kauravas and the Pandavas.
 They fail and a bitter war is fought for eighteen days.
 The Pandavas emerge victorious in the end.Note :

-Applicable VAT on the basis of exact location & discount will be charged at the time of checkout.
-VAT collected against every transaction will be paid to the Government by FirstCry.com
+Applicable VAT on the basis of exact location will be charged on the discounted price at the time of Checkout.
+VAT collected against every transaction will be paid to the Government by FirstCry.com.
+Please refer to the